PeppeL-G/course-material/src/lectures/git-branches/README.md

 Commit 1      <--      Commit 2      <--      Commit 3
 ```

-Here we can see that we have two different latest versions of the project represented by Commit 4 and Commit 3 respectively.
-They both contain features/functionalities the other version does not contain, and we say that we have two branches of the project at Commit 2.
-To know which version of the project we are working on, Git uses the HEAD pointer, so in this case we can see that we are currently working on the branch with Commit 3 (if we would create a new commit, that commit would point to Commit 3).
+Here we can see that we have two different latest versions of the project represented by `Commit 4` and `Commit 3` respectively.
+They both contain features/functionalities the other version does not contain, and we say that we have two branches of the project at `Commit 2`.
+To know which version of the project we are working on, Git uses the `HEAD` pointer, so in this case we can see that we are currently working on the branch with `Commit 3` (if we would create a new commit, that commit would point to `Commit 3`).

 So, a *branch* is simply a separate line of commits that takes the project in a different direction.

 By default, there exists a single branch called `master`, which usually is used for the "main version" of the project.
 As long as you don't create a new branch and switch to it, you always work on the `master` branch.

 In practice, a branch is just a pointer that points to the latest commit in that branch.
-The HEAD pointer in turn points to the branch you are currently working on.
+The `HEAD` pointer in turn points to the branch you are currently working on.

 ::: warning Note
-To simplify, we previous said that HEAD pointed to the latest commit.
-This is wrong; HEAD points to the branch you are currently working on.
+To simplify, we previous said that `HEAD` pointed to the latest commit.
+This is wrong; `HEAD` points to the branch you are currently working on.
 :::

 A repository with a single branch (the `master` branch only) and two commits would look like this: